0xFableOrg/roll-op/README.md

-  --preset {dev,prod}   use a preset rollup configuration --config CONFIG_PATH  path to the config file --clean               clean command-related output before running the specified command --trace               display exception stack trace in case of failure --no-ansi-esc         disable ANSI escape codes for terminal manipulation --yes                 answer yes to all prompts (install all requested dependencies)
+  --preset {dev,prod}   use a preset rollup configuration --config CONFIG_PATH  path to the config file --clean               clean command-related output before running the specified command --no-ansi-esc         disable ANSI escape codes for terminal manipulation --yes                 answer yes to all prompts (install all requested dependencies)